cinnData/DataSci/12. Recommender systems/README.md

 The user profiles may be entered by the users themselves in a template, and stored in a table whose fields have a set of predefined options.
 Higher complexity in the profile system allows for more sophistication in the recommendations.
 For instance, users of a movie rental website may enter information about their preferences: Western, thriller, Sci-Fi, etc. The item description may contain information such as the genre or the director of a movie.
 Matching user preferences with item descriptions depends strongly on a careful design.

 Although user-provided profiles allow for recommendations without any purchase record, they are hard to get in e-commerce, specially rich profiles.
 So, they can be replaced by historical data on previous purchases by the customer.
 Then, similar products are recommended.
-When the similarity is based on product description, it is still considered as content-based.
-Sometimes product description and similarity calculation can be based on keywords.
+Sometimes product description and similarity calculation are based on **keywords**.

 Content-based recommendation has two advantages: (a) it does not require a large user group, and (b) new items can be immediately recommended, as soon as their characteristics are available.
 Even CF systems need this for new products, which nobody has rated/purchased before.